WINNER OF THE EDINBURGH FRINGE

 The performance follows the journey of a girl called Amira.
-Amira is obsessed with space and has always dreamt of being an astronaut.
-One day, Amira’s imagination crash-lands into her reality as she is forced to leave her home, so she packs her bag for the intergalactic trip she has been waiting for.
-The journey into her imagination is played out on stage, paralleled with her real journey as a refugee.
-A Strange New Space provides an exciting introduction to theatre and triggers conversations about a topic that has never been more relevant than in today's society.
-To a lot of children this show is also about leaving home, the home they are used to, and being exposed to a new world.
-The story reflects the experience of expat children travelling from one country to another, being far away from home and having to adjust to new and unfamiliar places.
+Amira is obsessed with space and always dreams of being an astronaut.
+One day, Amira's imagination crash-lands into her reality as she is forced to leave her home, so she packs her bag for the intergalactic trip she has been waiting for.
+The journey into her imagination has been played out on stage, paralleled with the real journey as a refugee.
+A Strange New Space provides an exciting introduction to theater and triggers conversations about a topic that has never been more relevant than in today's society.
+This is also about to leave home.
+The story reflects the experience of having children traveling from one country to another.

 MORE ABOUT TESSA BIDE in her own words

-I make innovative theatre productions for family audiences that tell original stories, aimed at encouraging a dialogue between the generations.
-My one-woman production, The Tap Dancing Mermaid, has toured since 2013 and has received some rather lovely reviews.
-The show has now been passed on to Pigtails Productions for them to tour (under my direction) for the next 3 years.
+I make innovative theater productions for family audiences that tell original stories, encouraging dialogue between the generations.
+My one-woman production, The Tap Dancing Mermaid, has been touring since 2013 and has received some rather lovely reviews.
+The show has now passed on to Pigtails Productions for them (under my direction) for the next 3 years.

-My unusual and intimate two-hander Arnold’s Big Adventure, was set in a custom-build tent and a true interactive experience.
-This show toured for three successful years from 2014-2016 before a final goodbye in the summer.
+My unusual and intimate two-hander Arnold's Big Adventure was set in a custom-built tent and a true interactive experience.
+This show is a goodbye in the summer.

 pictures by Paul Blakemore